Qarah Qeytan

-Qarah Qeytan (قره قيطان, also Romanized as Qarah Qeyţān) is a village in Marzdaran Rural District, Marzdaran District, Sarakhs County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 115, in 30 families.
+Qarah Qeytan (قره قيطان) (Note: Also romanized as Qarah Qeyţān) is a village in Marzdaran Rural District of Marzdaran District in Sarakhs County, Razavi Khorasan province, Iran.

-The economy of this village depends on agriculture and animal husbandry.
-Carpet weaving with Baluchi designs is common among the Baluchis of this village.

-There is an airport near Qarah Qeytan.
+The economy of Qarah Qeytan depends on agriculture and animal husbandry.
+Carpet weaving with Baluchi designs is common among the Baluchis of the village.
+There is an airport nearby.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 115 in 30 households.
+The following census in 2011 counted 97 people in 20 households.
+The 2016 census measured the population of the village as 149 people in 38 households.